swiecki/node-mmo/readme.md

 TODO
 ----

+Amend CSS file to add scable user interface.

+Add a pregame menu to handle nickname input?

 Add a store so we can save the player on disconnect according to some pc-unique id (maybe a hash in a cookie) and then recover from where they left off if they come back-- store only upon disconnect, but make cookie at connection.

-Need 8 art assets:

-Add in scrapped ships at waypoints.
-Say 3 different kinds of scrapped ship.

-Make ship differences meaningful.
-Make at least 5 ships.
-Have everyone start at the first ship, then you can choose upon level up.
-Ships have different movement speeds, turning speeds, and rescue distances.
+Give ships different movement speeds, turning speeds, and rescue distances.

+Add fuel mechanic.

 Other stuff: